rapw3k/DEMETER/README.md

     }
 }
 ```
-Then the encoding of the same management zone presented above in JSON-LD using DEMETER AIM would look like:
+Then the encoding of the same management zone presented above in JSON-LD using DEMETER AIM would look like the listing below (see document [here](managementZone4-example.jsonld)), which could be easily transformed back to RDF/Turtle, for example (try [here](http://www.easyrdf.org/converter)),  to get the same listing as above.
 ```
 {
     "@context": [